Tencent: 2015–2020: Continued investments

 In January 2018, Tencent and The Lego Group, the world's largest toy company, teamed up to jointly develop online games and potentially a social network aimed at children.
 It also launched its first unmanned shop in Shanghai.
 Tencent led a US$5.2 billion investment in Wanda Commercial, together with JD.com, Sunac and Suning Group, to acquire shares in the conglomerate.
 Wanda Commercial was renamed Wanda Commercial Management Group.
 Tencent bought a 5% to 10% minority stake in Skydance Media.
 On 23 January 2018, Tencent and Carrefour reached strategic co-operation agreement in China.

 On 15 August 2018, Tencent reported a profit decline in the second quarter of 2018, ending a growth streak of more than a decade, as investment gains slid and the government's scrutiny of the gaming business weighed on the company.
 Shares of Tencent fell 3% in morning trade in Hong Kong after the rare drop in quarterly profit was reported, extending a slide that has wiped nearly $50 billion in market value from the company in that week.
 The sell-off dragged down many other Chinese internet stocks as well.
 On 6 September 2018, Luckin Coffee signed a strategic cooperation agreement with Tencent.

+China's government designated Tencent as one of its "AI champions" in 2018.

+In November 2018, Tencent Charity Foundation donated RMB$1 billion to establish the Xplorer Prize award for outstanding young scientists in areas of basic science and cutting-edge technologies.

 In October 2019, Tencent began sending out refunds to customers after cancelling the broadcast of NBA games in response to the Houston Rockets general manager Daryl Morey's social media comments in support of protests in Hong Kong.

+In May 2020, Tencent purchased the rights to create System Shock 3 and any further sequels from OtherSide Entertainment.
 On 29 June 2020, Tencent acquired the video-on-demand service iflix in Kuala Lumpur, Malaysia.
 In September 2020, Tencent picked Singapore as its hub in Asia, joining rivals ByteDance and Alibaba in the race to reinforce their presence closer to home after complications in India and the United States.
+Lazy Audio was acquired from Shenzhen Lanren Online Technology Co for 2.7 billion yuan in January 2021.